 From its floor plan to its sculptures to its light-filled classrooms, the center is designed to inspire budding scientists and grab the attention of Valley youth and point them to college.
 Classes started this summer.
 High school Science Olympiad participants will be on site competing in March.
 The opening of the Great Valley Museum in April will bring in elementary field trips and community foot traffic.

 “I’m trying to divert kids to education.
 I want to open the eyes of folks who don’t see college as a possibility for them.
 Talk about your Dreamers!
 Now we have this facility right here,” Sanders said, noting youngsters used to trek to San Francisco or beyond for such experiences.

-The new center houses whiz-bang science museum extras to rival anything in Golden Gate Park:• A Foucault pendulum swings noiselessly, knocking over a circle of metal pegs each day as the world turns.
+The new center houses whiz-bang science museum extras to rival anything in Golden Gate Park:

 • The planetarium boasts a Carl Zeiss projector so cutting-edge the company brings prospective buyers to MJC to view the system, the only one in North America.